Shyamala Goli

 Syamala Goli also referred to as Goli Syamala is an Indian endurance swimmer, Producer, Creative Director and Writer to the Animation Series and Movies.
-In 19th March 2021, she became the second Indian woman and second woman in the world after Bula Choudhury to have crossed the Palk Strait.
+On 19 March 2021, she became the second Indian woman and second woman in the world after Bula Choudhury to have crossed the Palk Strait.
 She completed the feat at the age of 47.

 Career

 She holds a postgraduate degree in sociology and initially pursued her career as an animation film producer and director after starting up an animation company in Hyderabad.
 After running the animation company for over ten years, she decided to quit it due to financial constraints.

 Syamala also runs a play school Small Steps Preschool and Daycare in Hyderabad, Telangana.
 She pursued her interest in swimming at the age of 44 and joined a summer camp in 2016.
 She began her career in swimming in order to overcome from aquaphobia.
 She began her rollercoaster career in swimming by crossing Ganga Open Water in Patna up to a distance of 13 km in 2019.

 In 2019, she swam across River Krishna in Vijayawada, River Ganga in Patna and River Hooghly in Kolkata.
 She also represented Telangana at the 2020 FINA World Masters Championship which was held in Guwanju, South Korea.
 She also competed at the 2019 National Open Water Ganga River Swimming Championships and also participated at the 2019 open-sea swimming championships which was held at Porbandar, Gujarat.